sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 The biggest issue I faced during this task was the selection or extraction of the relevant pixels for lane finding.
 Finally, I decided to rely on colorspaces and do not use any gradient method.
 The gradient methods extracted too much not relevant information which makes it very difficult to find the correct position of the lane lines.

-While the presented selection works very well for the project video, it fails in the tunnel section of the challenge video (see image below).
+While the presented selection works very well for the project video, it fails in the tunnel section of the challenge video:

 ![alt text][fail]